 Nobbys beach Newcastle

 Fort Scratchley

-Built in the year 1882, Fort Scratchley is a former coastal defence installation, built to defend possible Russian attack.
-It is now a museum open for public.
-The Fort Scratchley is located on Flagstaff Hill and is less than 1 kilometre from the Central Business District (CBD).
+Constructed in 1882, Fort Scratchley is a historical coastal defence installation built to safeguard against potential Russian attacks.
+Today, it has transformed into a public museum, offering a glimpse into its intriguing past.
+Situated on Flagstaff Hill, the fort is conveniently less than 1 kilometre away from the Central Business District (CBD).

+Nobbys beach Newcastle